Getting started

 How to use the writing editor and the notebook.

 The editor is where you write.
 Open it from the home page or from any exercise.
-Your work saves automatically as you type.
+Your work saves automatically as you type, and if a piece is already published, your edits stay private until you publish them.
+Nothing is lost if your browser closes.
+See Saving and recovering your work for the details.

 The notebook